Skip to main content

 • Lifetime limited

-In our test run, the Design Classics fixture arrived with a broken glass panel—a normal risk with any light fixture from any manufacturer.
+In our test run, the Design Classics fixture arrived with a broken glass panel.
+That's a normal risk with any light fixture from any manufacturer.
 We couldn't exchange it after it arrived, because the listing went out of stock and the Amazon page indicated a restock was uncertain as of this publishing date.
 We kept the fixture to finish this comparison and create the video above, but it highlighted one of the realities of mass-produced overseas fixtures: availability isn't always steady, and replacement parts can be difficult (or impossible) to locate.
 In fact, folks often call us to provide replacement parts for a mass market light fixture, and we're unable to help.

 Customer Reviews